crs4/life_monitor/authenticate-your-client.md

-# Authenticating clients with the Life Monitor API
+# Authenticating clients with the LifeMonitor API

 This documentation concerns [Generic Clients](lm_api_specs#clients) (*not* Registry Clients).

 ## API key

-Once you have logged in to the [Life Monitor web application](https://api.lifemonitor.eu) you can create an API key for your client.
+Once you have logged in to the [LifeMonitor web application](https://api.lifemonitor.eu) you can create an API key for your client.
 Click on the "New" button in the "**API Keys**" section of the page.